Withdrawing and Financial Aid

 For student financial aid purposes, 12 or more credits is considered full-time enrollment for undergraduate students; 9 or more credits is considered full-time for graduate students.

 If you stop attending all of your classes without officially withdrawing (a.k.a. an unofficial withdrawal), you are considered to be "walking away."
 Federal aid you received during the semester will be subject to the federal return calculation based on the effective date of withdrawal.
 The withdrawal date is your last documented date of attendance, as determined by instructors.

 Some aid programs may be available to you after you withdraw.
-In some cases, a portion of your Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, and/or Federal Direct Stafford Loan may be available.
+In some cases, a portion of your Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, and/or Federal Direct Loan may be available.

 You may receive a letter from us requesting that you submit documents to our office to verify the information on your FAFSA.
 You will also be notified upon withdrawal if you are eligible for "post-withdrawal disbursement" of any aid funds.
 You may be required to confirm that you want to accept the disbursement.

 Contact upon withdrawal

-- Federal Direct Stafford Loan recipients: notify your federal loan servicer.
+- Federal Direct Loan recipients: notify your federal loan servicer.
 You can obtain the contact information for your federal loan servicer on the National Student Loan Data System (NSLDS).

-- Federal Stafford Loan recipients under the Federal Family Education Loan (FFEL) Program: notify the lender(s) of your FFEL loan(s).
+- Federal Direct Loan recipients under the Federal Family Education Loan (FFEL) Program: notify the lender(s) of your FFEL loan(s).
 You can obtain the contact information for your FFEL lenders on the National Student Loan Data System (NSLDS).

 Complete the Loan Exit Interview when you withdraw from school

 Future student aid eligibility may be in jeopardy if you withdraw from school